 How do I know this will be a high-quality internship experience?

 Dr. Hammer has considerable experience with creating high-quality learning experiences for students.
 Since 2017, he has graduated over 40 undergraduate students from his Counseling Psychology Training Internship, where he has received overwhelmingly positive feedback from interns about the quality of the training experience.
 Since 2015, he has also served as primary research mentor to more than 25 undergraduate research assistants, 34 master’s students, and 13 PhD students.
 In addition, he has served as director of master’s and doctoral programs in counseling psychology, and has taught over 35 graduate and undergraduate-level psychology courses focused on applied mental health training.
+Lastly, he’s been a volunteer leader with progressive social justice organizations such as SURJ (here’s a video from the Society of Counseling Psychology in which Dr. Hammer and other people involved in activism talk about the connection between justice and joy, sharing moments of joy they’ve experienced in their social justice work.)

 How do I apply for the internship?